 Manually Export Device Collection to Excel

-Is there a way to export a device collection to a CSV or Excel file?
-Yes, the easiest way to export devices from a collection is to open your collection, select the devices, do a Ctrl+C and then open excel and past the clipboard contents.
+Is there a way to export a device collection in SCCM to a CSV or Excel file?
+Yes, the easiest way to export devices from a collection is to open your collection, select the devices, do a Ctrl+C and then open Excel and paste the clipboard contents.

-Even before Microsoft added the Export option in SCCM console, the option to copy the devices and export to excel feature was already present in SCCM.
-You can also export selected devices from SCCM console to an Excel file.
+Even before Microsoft added the export option in the SCCM console, the option to copy the devices and export to Excel was already present in SCCM.
+You can also export selected devices from the SCCM console to an Excel file.

 Export SCCM Device Collection from ConfigMgr Console

-From the SCCM console, you can export a device collection using the following steps:
+From the ConfigMgr console, you can export a device collection using the following steps: